Setting a goal that is clear and unifying

 2. Communicate with clarity and confidence your clear, unifying goal to all staff.
 Make sure everyone knows what they are working toward right now, why it matters, and what their role is in the success of that endeavor.

 3. Repeat and report progress often.
-You really cannot over-communicate right now.
-Start every meeting with a reminder of that clear, unifying goal.
+Leaders in construction must communicate over and over and over again.
+There is no such thing as over-communication in a construction environment.
+Start every meeting with a reminder of the clear, unifying goal.
 Run every decision through a filter: how does this help us achieve our goal?

 Let your people know that what they are doing is making a difference and regularly call out the successes that are propelling your organization toward its destination.
 Celebrate every step toward your goal.

-Leaders need to be intentional with their focus and communication right now.
-Confident organizations will prevail in this crisis.
-But there is no confidence without clarity of focus.
+Leaders in construction need to be intentional with their focus and communication.
+The most confident organizations will outperform their competitors.
+But there is no confidence in construction without clarity of focus.

 Begin today to rally your leaders around a clear, unifying goal.
-Share that goal with your organization.
+Share that goal with your staff.
 And repeat and report regularly on your progress.

 It is not super clever or charismatic.
 But it is essential.

-The most successful organizations in the world emerge from adversity driven by a clear, unifying goal.
+The most successful organizations in the world emerge from adversity and achieve the biggest successes driven by a clear, unifying goal.

 Share this post